csmaxuebin/TKDA/Readme.md

-﻿# This code is the source code implementation for the paper "TKDA: An Improved Method for K-degree Anonymity in Social Graphs."
+﻿# This code is the source code implementation for the paper "TKDA: An Improved Method for K-degree Anonymity in Social Graphs"